cornell-netlab/MicroP4/README.md

 mkdir build
 cd build
 cmake ..  or cmake .. -DCMAKE_BUILD_TYPE=DEBUG
-make -j4   # This should create p4c-msa executable in build directory cd ..
+make -j4   # This should create p4c-msa executable in the build directory cd ..
 ```